Angular-Wave/angular.ts/src/router/directives/state-directives.md

 -
 - ### Glob mode
 -
-- It is possible to pass `ui-sref-active` an expression that evaluates to an object.
+- It is possible to pass `ng-sref-active` an expression that evaluates to an object.
 - The objects keys represent active class names and values represent the respective state names/globs.
-- `ui-sref-active` will match if the current active state **includes** any of
+- `ng-sref-active` will match if the current active state **includes** any of
 - the specified state names/globs, even the abstract ones.
 -
 - #### Example: